How to create a Japandi kitchen: 10 simple ways to style this serene, on-trend look

 Making kitchen lighting an afterthought is one of the most common kitchen design mistakes.
 Spotlights that offer glimpses of light in key areas or bright overhead lights that make the area practical, but often take away any warmth or character, are functional, but not very pretty.

-Katie says this trend needs warm, ambient lighting and can be done just as you would in other rooms in your house.
+Katie says this trend needs warm, ambient lighting and can be done just as you would in other rooms in your house to create a layered lighting scheme.

 9. Dress your windows